alljoyn/extras-webdocs/docs/develop/api-guide/onboarding/android.md

 to abort the process and return to idle state.

-NOTE: Aborting is not possible once the personal AP credentials have been passed to the onboardable.
+NOTE: Aborting is not possible once the personal AP credentials have been passed to the onboardee.

 ```java
 try {